 You can export grades to a spreadsheet on your computer.
 The Excel or Plain text formats are most often used.
 If you want to analyze student grades in detail, export them to a spreadsheet and work with them there.
-For details, see "How to Download Your Gradebook" under the Professors menu item.
+For details, see "How to Download Your Gradebook" under the Professors menu above.

 These options are not relevant to Newsroom 101.

 The User Grade Report

 To see all the grades of one student, select the User report: